 Plus, you’ll have to deal with hauling charcoal around, which means adding more items to your camper.

 Cooking over a charcoal grill just takes a bit longer than other grills, but the unreplicable flavor might just make it worth the wait.

-Gas is the most common fuel type for portable grills, mostly due to its convenience.
+Gas is the most common fuel type for the best portable grills for an RV, mostly due to its convenience.
 The labor of lugging around heavy charcoal briquettes or dealing with the cleanup from them is all but forgotten with a simple propane tank.

-Most gas portable grills come with small 16-oz gas tanks which are ultra-convenient but won’t last much more than a few meals.
+Most best gas portable grills for RVing come with small 16-oz gas tanks that are ultra-convenient but won’t last much more than a few meals.
 If you’re a frequent griller, it may be well worth it to buy a conversion kit that allows your grill to use 20-pound tanks, instead.

-Things to consider before you purchase the best portable grill
+Things to consider before you purchase the best portable RV grill

 Here are some top tips when you’re pondering the best portable grill to buy.